CircleShift/tnsl-lang/README.md

 ## libtnsl

 An implimentation of the TNSL standard library.
-Dual licenced under the CDDL 1.0 and BSD 3-clause licences.
+Dual licenced under the MPL-2.0 and BSD 3-clause licences.

 	Current focused portions of libtnsl (in order of importance):
 	- Type reflection and implimentation